 When providing scientific advice or protocol assistance, the CHMP or COMP (for questions related to demonstration of significant benefit within the scope of protocol assistance) do not pre-empt the outcome of the evaluation of any subsequent marketing authorisation application.

 Advice will be given in good faith, but circumstances could change, especially in the case of early advice or subsequent scientific developments.
 In some cases, e.g., as a result of scientific developments, an alternative approach to that advised may be preferred.
-In this case it is recommended to Applicants to request a follow-up to the initial scientific advice or protocol assistance given.
+In this case it is recommended to Applicants to request a new scientific advice or protocol assistance.

 However, where Applicants choose not to apply the advice, they are requested to clearly justify their position in any subsequent marketing authorisation application.